garysweaver/irie/README.md

 You are still working with regular controllers here, so add or override methods if you want more!

-The goal of restful_json is to reduce service controller code in an intuitive way, not to be a be-all DSL, so there is no "restful_json way".

 ### Routing

 Respects regular and nested Rails resourceful routing and controller namespacing, e.g. in `config/routes.rb`: